d12frosted/elpa-mirror/stable-melpa/rmsbolt-readme.txt

 Please see the readme at https://gitlab.com/jgkamat/rmsbolt for more information!

+Tramp support notes:
+- Compilation occurs on a remote system, via Tramp, when default-directory is a remote path.  default-directory will be remote when rmsbolt is invoked on a buffer backed by a remote path.
+- Paths used in externally-run command lines must use the local component of a path so they can run on a remote system.  `rmsbolt--with-local-files` takes care of commonly used paths that typically need to be local (`src-filename` and `output-filename`), though `file-local-name` should be used in other cases.
+- One temporary directory exists per remote so that intermediate files are created on the system performing the compilation.

 Thanks:
 Inspiration and some assembly parsing logic was adapted from Matt Godbolt's
 compiler-explorer: https://github.com/mattgodbolt/compiler-explorer and